 "My curl pattern has relaxed quite a bit in my adult life—more S-waves than full-on ringlets—but I now find myself missing the way those healthy tendrils used to spring up and around my face.
 Mother knows best, as they say."

-—Jamie Schneider, mbg associate editor
+—Jamie Schneider, mbg beauty editor

-Beauty inspires creativity & confidence.
+Beauty inspires creativity & confidence